I have just become a single parent, Help!

 - your mortgage lender or landlord

-- water, gas, electricity and telephone companies
+- water, gas, electricity and telephone companies if you find that you are struggling to pay your bills on time.

-Becoming a single parent can effect your ability to work or not work.
+Becoming a single parent can affect your ability to work or not work.
 If you do not work then it might be that you have to consider returning to work in order to be financially secure.
 However if you do return to work, then there will be implications to any childcare arrangements that you had if you are a working single parent.

 If you have a job then you will need to work out if you are able to continue with the same working pattern or whether you will have to change your hours.
 This might be an increase or a decrease depending on your situation.
 Bear in mind that the number of hours you work will have implications for any benefits you receive.